guybedford/es-module-lexer/README.md

 # ES Module Lexer

-JS module syntax lexer used in [es-module-shims](https://github.com/guybedford/es-module-shims).
+A JS module syntax lexer used in [es-module-shims](https://github.com/guybedford/es-module-shims).

-Very small (< 500 lines) and fast ES module lexer.

-The output interfaces use minification-friendly names.
+A very small single JS file (4KiB gzipped) that includes inlined Web Assembly to do very fast source analysis for ES modules only.

+Outputs the list of exports and locations of import specifiers, including dynamic import and import meta.

+Comprehensively handles the JS language grammar while remaining small and fast ([see bencharmks](#benchmarks)).

 ### Usage